-1 Description of the processes used to manage the risk of excessive leverage
+Description of the processes used to manage the risk of excessive leverage

-Leverage is actively managed, with the leverage ratio being a key factor in Atom's business planning processes and stress analysis.
+Leverage is managed as part of the broader capital management, with the leverage ratio being considered in Atom's business planning processes and stress analysis.
+For a description of the governance to oversee leverage ratio, as part of capital adequacy risk refer to Section 6.